CLOSURE Our offices and libraries will be closed on Thursday morning until 10am. You can still contact us on 0800 492 452 for urgent matters

 The items need to be clean, not squashed and have lids, pumps and triggers removed.

-• drink and milk bottles
+• Drink and milk bottles

-• food containers
+• Food containers

-• cleaning product containers
+• Cleaning product containers

 Note: Polystyrene, soft plastic, cartons and coffee cups cannot be recycled in kerbside recycling.
+Also containers which have contained pesticides, motor oil and other hazardous chemicals cannot be recycled.

 Cardboard and paper should be larger than a postcard, with boxes folded/flattened to be smaller than 50cm x 50cm.
 This can be contained in a small box (like a beer box), paper bag, or tied with jute string, and placed beside, between, or on top of the recycling crate.